josiest/ion/README.rst

 Then if you're on linux, run :code:`$ sudo cmake --install .`.
 This will install the ion into :code:`/usr/include`

-If you're on windows, run `cmake --install .` as administrator.
-This will install ion into :code:`C:\Program Files\ion`

 Finally, add the following to your :code:`CMakeLists.txt`